Takeaways

 What is property management CRM?

 Property management CRM is specially designed software that helps property owners and managers cultivate successful relationships with current and prospective residents.
 CRMs do this by providing you with a database that stores both current and prospective resident information.
-You can view, update, and analyze data using software developed by the CRM provider.
+You can view, update, and analyze data using the CRM provider’s software.

-While many industries rely on CRMs, property management CRMs are set apart by a few real estate-specific modifications.
+While many industries rely on CRMs, property management CRMs are distinguished by a few real estate-specific features.
 CRM stands for ‘customer relationship management,’ and property managers have two sets of customer data: residents and prospects.
-Each set of customer data has different needs, and CRMs for property managers have features designed to address those needs.
+Each set of customer data has different needs, and CRMs for property managers include features designed to address them.

 For example, whether you’re dealing with current residents or new prospects, you may need to keep track of hundreds of distinct conversations.
 You might be managing a maintenance request for one resident while juggling a lease signing with a prospect.
-Effectively managing all of these conversations is a tall order — but this is where a CRM can help.
+Effectively managing all these conversations is a tall order — but a CRM can help.

 By storing all your data in one place, allowing you to filter it, and then tracking your outreach, property management CRMs reduce the amount of time you spend looking for information while improving response times.
 You can complete maintenance requests and sign new leases in just a few clicks.